oliveiraallex/pharo-contribute-tutorial/update-your-pharo-fork.md

 **Scenario**: You have a fork of Github Pharo Project and you would like to update it with the official repository [github.com/pharo-project/pharo](github.com/pharo-project/pharo).

-You don't need update your fork often.
-But sometimes, you would like to update your fork with the oficial Pharo repository and you can do this very easy using Iceberg or using the command line.
-This tutorial you will learn how to update a *Branch* in you repository.
-If you want to update all your repository, just repeate this procedure to all the branches.
+You don't need to update your fork often.
+But sometimes, you would like to update your fork with the official Pharo repository and you can do this very easy using Iceberg or using the command line.
+This tutorial you will learn how to update a *Branch* in your repository.
+If you want to update all your repository, just repeat this procedure to all the branches.

 1. Updating your fork using [Iceberg](#iceberg)
 2. Updating your fork using [Command line](#command-line)